31 October 2024

 Here are some articles from 2021 that may still help explain Trump's popularity among recent Russian immigrants: Anastassiya Gliadkovskaya, "Us and them: how Soviet-era thinking divided immigrants over Trump."
 Elizaveta Gaufman"Socialist trauma and American politics: why many Russians vote Republican."

 Trump has support among my own relatives.
 One wrote to me, "I'm still voting for Trump /Vance due to Trumps last stint as president and the results of debates.
 That is what my gut tells me."
-This preference for "gut" over dispassionate analysis, and over the conventional wisdom of the perceived elites who normally run things may be a common thread among those Russian immigrants and disaffected members who've turned to Trump.
+This preference for "gut" over dispassionate analysis, and over the conventional wisdom of the perceived elites who normally run things, may be a common thread among those Russian immigrants and disaffected Americans who've turned to Trump.

 In my original avos' post, Natalia Antonova drew on David Frum to help explain this alienation: